-- 1. Schools will record and identify each enrolled student as required by state law. - 2.
-Schools will record and report the legal name of the student as recorded in enrollment documents submitted by the family.
-School staff will upon request refer to the student by a variant name or nickname sanctioned by the student and both their custodial parents/guardians.
+- 1. The Academy will record and identify each enrolled student as required by state law. - 2.
+The Academy will record and report the legal name of the student as recorded in enrollment documents submitted by the parent/guardian.
+Faculty and staff will upon request refer to the student by a variant name or nickname sanctioned by the student and both custodial parents/guardians.